By Lori Mize, PT, DPT, WCS

 Why should they have to wait until they graduate and have a job to begin that relationship and mentoring process?
 Let’s all start advocating for a more “whole-person” approach during a student’s most formidable time.
 (Cue climax of various superhero theme songs.)

-AUTHOR: SOWH Director of Education Lora “Lori” Ann Mize, PT, DPT, Board-Certified Women's Health Clinical Specialist, is an associate professor at Lynchburg College in Virginia.
+AUTHOR: SOWH Director of Education Lora “Lori” Ann Mize, PT, DPT, WCS, is an associate professor at Lynchburg College in Virginia.